 From its imposing position on a West Sussex hill, Arundel Castle offers stunning views of the South Downs.
-Visitors are free to explore the castle, the keep, the walled garden and the 40-acre Collector Earl's Garden.
+Visitors can usually explore the castle, the keep, the Fitzalan Chapel, the walled garden and the 40-acre Collector Earl's Garden.

 Where is Arundel Castle located?